-The DoD Recovered Chemical Warfare Materiel (RCWM) Program uses a variety of proven technologies to assess munitions and certain materials of interest that contain an unknown liquid fill, and to then destroy those munitions and materials determined to be RCWM in a safe and efficient manner.
-The RCWM Program also has technologies and policies for the destruction of Chemical Agent Identification Sets (CAIS) in a safe and efficient manner.
+The Recovered Chemical Warfare Materiel (RCWM) Program uses a variety of proven technologies to assess munitions and certain materials of interest, and to then destroy those determined to be RCWM in a safe and efficient manner.
+The RCWM Program also has technologies for the destruction of Chemical Agent Identification Sets (CAIS) in a safe and efficient manner.

-Additional needs and improvements to existing technologies are identified as requiring research, development, test and evaluation (RDT&E) through the RCWM Program support to explosives or munitions emergency responses involving RCWM and planned responses at Chemical Warfare Materiel (CWM) sites.
+Additional needs and improvements to existing technologies are identified as requiring research, development, test and evaluation (RDT&E) through the RCWM Program support to explosives or munitions emergency responses involving RCWM and munitions responses at chemical warfare materiel (CWM) sites.

 RDT&E on New Technologies

-The RCWM Program continues working with government, academic, and industry scientists to improve the technology used during assessment of munitions and certain materials of interest and destruction of RCWM and CAIS.
-The RCWM Program RDT&E effort involves a variety of partners, including Sandia National Laboratories, Idaho National Laboratory, the U.S. Army Combat Capabilities Development (CCDC), and contractors.
+The RCWM Program continues working with government, academic, and industry scientists to improve the technology used during assessment of munitions and certain materials of interest and destruction of RCWM.
+The RCWM Program RDT&E effort involves a variety of partners, including Sandia National Laboratories, Idaho National Laboratory, the U.S. Army Combat Capabilities Development Command, and contractors.

 Collectively, the RCWM Program RDT&E team:

-• Researches alternative treatment technologies and secondary waste treatment methods by partnering with industry;
+- Researches alternative destruction technologies and secondary waste treatment methods by partnering with industry;

-• Researches enhanced vapor monitoring, multi-agent chemical monitoring, decontamination methods, and treatment alternatives;
+- Researches enhanced vapor monitoring, multi-agent chemical monitoring, decontamination methods, and destruction alternatives;

-• Improves its explosive destruction and other systems, including the design, study and testing efforts for new systems capable of high-throughput RCWM treatment;
+- Improves its explosive destruction and other systems, including the design, study and testing efforts for new systems capable of high-throughput RCWM destruction;

-• Enhances the Portable Isotopic Neutron Spectroscopy (PINS) and Digital Radiography and Computed Tomography (DRCT) systems to provide improved assessment capabilities.
+- Enhances the Portable Isotopic Neutron Spectroscopy and Digital Radiography and Computed Tomography systems to provide improved assessment capabilities.

 Planned Product Improvement